Updated October 2023

 Attempts to rewrite multiple regulatory definitions to restrict the eligibility of H-1B visas holders for various jobs severely limits the ability of U.S. colleges and universities to hire key faculty and research positions.
 International student graduates of U.S. higher education institutions would also be largely ineligible for H-1B status under the prior administration’s regulatory construct, further deterring international students from studying in the United States and damaging U.S. higher education and the economy.

-UPDATE: See above under "Engage with Stakeholders to Ensure Equitable Implementation of the H-1B Vap Selection Final Rule."
+- See above under "Engage with Stakeholders to Ensure Equitable Implementation of the H-1B Cap Selection Final Rule."
+NAFSA continues to monitor this area as further regulation may occur.

 Fully Restore and Expand the MAVNI Program.